 You can warm up your water in your tea kettle and steep in your teapot before serving, giving your guests the ultimate experience when it comes to comforting hot beverages.

 However, it isn’t necessary to acquire both.
 Personally, I have an electric tea kettle, because I like how fast it boils and how easy it is to use.
-And even though I know it would be nice, I don’t use a teapot currently.
+And even though I know it would be nice, I don’t use a teapot.

 I usually get by with brewing individual cups of tea directly inside my mug.
 I do like using teapots, but for me, the speed and ease of using a tea kettle is the more important factor.
-That’s why I personally think that a tea kettle is more important than a teapot.
+That’s my personal opinion, I think that a tea kettle is more important than a teapot.

-However, you could also go for only a teapot, and just heat the water up inside a saucepan on the stove.
+However, you could also go for only a teapot, and just heat the water up inside a saucepan on the stove or even in a crock pot.
 You’re still able to transfer this hot water to a teapot and get a really nice pot of tea/coffee.

 Others may nix the teapot and tea kettle altogether and go for something basic if they aren’t willing to spend the extra money on these items.
 By simply boiling water in a pan or pot and transferring the hot water to a mug, you can still have a delicious cup of joe or tea.